tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Possible danger arising from small pieces of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-It's also worth noting that miniscule components of these magnets have the potential to hinder the diagnostic process after entering the body.
+• Potential hazard to health from tiny fragments of magnets are risky, when accidentally ingested, which becomes significant in the aspect of protecting young children.
+Additionally, tiny parts of these products can hinder the diagnostic process after entering the body.

 In the case of neodymium magnets, there is a strong magnetic field.
 As a result, it interferes with the operation of a heart pacemaker.
 However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.